SmartlyDressedGames/Unturned-Docs/about/launch-options.rst

 **+connect**: Connect to a server, in the format of ``+connect <ip address>:<port>``.

+**-Cinematic**: Turns off many level-of-detail optimizations.
+This has a significant performance cost.

+Effects include:

+- 4 km draw distance and sun shadow range.
+- LOD groups always show their highest quality.
+(High LOD bias.)
+- Lights are always visible.
+(Turns off light LODs.)
+- Objects and resources are always visible.
+(No landmarks or culling volumes.)
+- Terrains always use splatmap shaders.
+(No basemap fallback texture.)
+- Terrains always use max-quality heightmaps.
+(No mesh simplification.)
+- Sun shadowmaps use GPU max supported resolution.
+(16,384 x 16,384 on some modern GPUs.)
+- Planar reflections render at 100% resolution.
+(Rather than 50%.)

 **-DisableCullingVolumes**: Disable object culling distance overrides.
 Please refer to :ref:`Manual Object Culling <doc_mapping_culling>` for more details.

 **-DisableLightLODs**: Disable fadeout of dynamic lights.
 Could be useful for high-quality screenshots.